MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   ,                                       !- Billing Period Schedule Name
   ,                                       !- Peak Period Schedule Name
   15,                                     !- Demand Window Length {minutes}
-  Sequential,                             !- Demand Manager Priority DemandManager:ElectricEquipment,        !- DemandManager Object Type 1
+  All,                                    !- Demand Manager Priority DemandManager:ElectricEquipment,        !- DemandManager Object Type 1
   Demand Manager Electric Equipment;      !- DemandManager Name 1
 ```

 The `DemandManager:ElectricEquipment` object in EnergyPlus allows modeling common demand side management strategies to reduce power to electric equipment.
 The `Limit Control` field specifies whether demand limiting is on (Fixed) or off.
-The `DemandManager module in EnergyPlus determines whether demand limiting is required during a timestep and if so, the power to the referenced Electric Equipment is reduced by the `Maximum Limit Fraction` field.
-The `DemandManager:AssignmentList` object controls one or more DemandManager objects by allowing the Demand Window Length (in minumtes) and Demand Manager Priority (either Sequential or All) to be specified.
+The DemandManager module in EnergyPlus determines whether demand limiting is required during a simulation timestep and if so, the power to the referenced electric equipment is reduced up to the `Maximum Limit Fraction` field, which was 50% in this case.
+The `Minimum Limit Duration` specifies the minimum amount of time that demand is reduced, which was 60 minutes for this analysis.
+The `DemandManager:AssignmentList` object controls one or more demand managers by specifying the `Demand Window Length` (in minumtes) and coordinating the `Demand Manager Priority` with other demand managers, e.g. lights or thermostats (measures C1 and C2 respectively).
+Priority can be set to sequentially rotate through demand managers or simultaneously limit demand to all objects.

 The annual energy use intensity and energy cost savings for this measure is shown in Figures x. and x. below.